 A partner with a hair-trigger temper.
 You walk on eggshells to keep the peace.

 A partner who takes your money or refuses to provide you necessary income for expenses.

 A partner who plays “mind games” to make you feel guilty.
 Such a partner may, for instance, threaten to commit suicide if you leave him or her.

 A partner who pressures you to have sex, or to engage in a type of sexual activity with which you are not comfortable.

 A partner who prevents you from using birth control.

 A partner who pressures you to use drugs or alcohol.

 “It’s too late.
 They should have did this s__ 30 years ago.”

 The Lifetime channel recently aired a documentary series called “Surviving R. Kelly” which explores the R&B singer-songwriter’s reputation for preying on young girls .
 The program contains statements by several of Kelly’s underage victims.
 The young women describe having been groomed, abused, then finally abandoned.

 A number of journalists have reported on R. Kelly’s reprehensible behavior.
-Kelly was acquitted of child pornography, though a tape allegedly showed him having sex with and urinating on a 14 y.o.
+Kelly was acquitted of child pornography in 2008, though a tape allegedly showed him having sex with and urinating on a 14 y.o.